microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Update-MgUserSetting.md

 INPUTOBJECT <IUsersIdentity>: Identity Parameter
   - `[AttachmentId <String>]`: key: id of attachment
-  - `[DirectoryObjectId <String>]`: key: id of directoryObject
   - `[ExtensionId <String>]`: key: id of extension
   - `[LicenseDetailsId <String>]`: key: id of licenseDetails
+  - `[LinkedResourceId <String>]`: key: id of linkedResource
   - `[MultiValueLegacyExtendedPropertyId <String>]`: key: id of multiValueLegacyExtendedProperty
   - `[NotificationId <String>]`: key: id of notification
-  - `[OAuth2PermissionGrantId <String>]`: key: id of oAuth2PermissionGrant
   - `[OutlookCategoryId <String>]`: key: id of outlookCategory
   - `[OutlookTaskFolderId <String>]`: key: id of outlookTaskFolder
   - `[OutlookTaskGroupId <String>]`: key: id of outlookTaskGroup
   - `[OutlookTaskId <String>]`: key: id of outlookTask
   - `[ProfilePhotoId <String>]`: key: id of profilePhoto
   - `[SingleValueLegacyExtendedPropertyId <String>]`: key: id of singleValueLegacyExtendedProperty
+  - `[TodoTaskId <String>]`: key: id of todoTask
+  - `[TodoTaskListId <String>]`: key: id of todoTaskList
   - `[UserId <String>]`: key: id of user

-SHIFTPREFERENCES <IMicrosoftGraphShiftPreferences>: shiftPreferences
+SHIFTPREFERENCES <IMicrosoftGraphShiftPreferences1>: shiftPreferences
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-      - `[Id <String>]`: Unique identifier for the identity.
+      - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Id <String>]`: Read-only.
   - `[Availability <IMicrosoftGraphShiftAvailability[]>]`: Availability of the user to be scheduled for work and its recurrence pattern.
     - `[Recurrence <IMicrosoftGraphPatternedRecurrence>]`: patternedRecurrence